 As of October 2016 you can no longer park right at the TH nor in Killyons Canyon Rd.
 You have to park all the way down the road, then walk up about 1 mile to reach the official TH.
 You should see two areas with the “Killyons Trail” parking sign on your right as you turn onto the road.
 About 4-5 cars can fit at each pull out.

 10 minutes into hiking the main trail, you’ll see the “Killyon Canyon Conservation Preserve” sign.
 So glad to see this area is protected!
+Cross two bridges after this.

 Stay right for everything!

-After one small switchback, you will come to a 4-way intersection.
+At mile 2, you will come to a 4-way intersection.
 Head left (north) from here.
 If you go straight it will take you to Affleck Park, and right follows the ridge south.

 Hike up 2 long switchbacks.